runalmaas/Software-Technology-Experiment-1/dat250-expass3.md

 ![](img/Results_from_Map_Reduce.png)

 Here i have mapped each orderdate to the cust_id of each customer.
+As of why it's useful is a matter of opinion, because all data is useful in some way.
+I decided to do it like this beacuse i never used this technology before and it was a good way to understand how it worked.
+This output could be very useful for a store to know how often a customer buys anything at the store.

+<br/><br/>

 # Pending issues

+No pending issues as mongoDB was very friendly to use on Windows.